Slaitroc/ing-sw-2024-ricci-salvini-paoli-sartori/README.md

 To run the jar app without the project files and with all the needed dependencies, we create a docker image already configured.
 The following steps should work in Ubuntu or WLS2.

-You need you need [Docker](https://www.docker.com/get-started) installed on your machine.
+You need [Docker](https://www.docker.com/get-started) installed on your machine.

 #### 1\.
 Pull the Image